celo-org/docs/docs/cel2/whats-changed.md

 The Celo L2 always keeps the L1 fee at zero.
 This doesn't however mean that we will not charge fees to cover the cost of the L1, just that we won't do it via the L1 fees mechanism.
 Instead we may raise or lower the [base fee floor](#base-fee-floor) accordingly to match the L1 fees.

-## Base fee floor
+## EIP1559 implementation

 The Celo L2 adds a base fee floor, which imposes a lower limit on the base fee.
-This is currently configured in the genesis, but it will likely become configurable.
+This is currently configured in through chain config.

+The starting value is:

+- EIP-1559 floor: 25 Gwei

 ## MaxCodeSize